lucaleonect/nqa_server/docs/api.md

 ### Study Request Metadata

 - Metadata is normalised and written to `<DATA_ROOT>/jobs/<job_id>/study_request.json`.
 - `study_name` values default to the job ID to guarantee uniqueness.
-The current UI does not expose an override; custom runs can still edit the JSON directly before the scheduler picks up the job.
+When users supply `study_name` in the form payload, it is sanitised, deduplicated against existing studies, and stored alongside `requested_study_name` (the original value for UI display).
 - Additional solver hyperparameters currently rely on the defaults packaged with `nqa/master.py`; exposing them via the API would require future changes.